shorebirdtech/updater/library/README.md

 by the code in `updater.rs` and does not have any on-disk state.
 It has the following states:

-1. Ready - Ready to check for udpates.
+1. Ready - Ready to check for updates.
 2. Send queued events (e.g., report that a patch succeeded or failed to boot)
    a.
 Move to checking once events, if any, have been reported.
 3. Checking for new patches - A PatchCheckRequest is issued but not completed.